-- Fire safety legislation applies to virtually all workplaces including hotels, B&Bs and self-catering properties.
+- Fire safety legislation applies to virtually all workplaces including attractions, hotels, B&Bs and self-catering properties.

-- A 'suitable and sufficient' fire risk assessment must be carried out, and where there are five or more employees, the assessment should be recorded.
+- A 'suitable and sufficient' fire risk assessment must be carried out and recorded.

-- There should be one person responsible for the fire risk assessment and ensuring that fire protection and prevention measures are observed and maintained.
+- There must be a person identified as being responsible for the fire risk assessment and ensuring that fire protection and prevention measures are observed and maintained.

 - An emergency plan should be drawn up.
 It should be displayed in the form of a fire action notice in guest rooms and adjacent to the fire alarm call points in the staff and common areas.

-You can also download supplementary guidance on considering the means of escape for disabled people from Gov.uk.
+You can also download the Gov.uk supplementary guidance on considering the means of escape for disabled people.

-On 1 October 2006 there was a major change in UK fire safety legislation with the introduction of the Regulatory Reform (Fire Safety) Order 2005.
-This requires the 'responsible person' in virtually all workplaces, including hotels, B&Bs and self-catering properties, to adopt a self-assessment approach to fire safety in the workplace.
+The Regulatory Reform (Fire Safety) Order 2005 requires the 'responsible person' in virtually all workplaces, including attractions, hotels, B&Bs and self-catering properties, to adopt a self-assessment approach to fire safety in the workplace.

 The Regulatory Reform (Fire Safety) Order 2005 applies to England and Wales, but there is equivalent legislation in Scotland and Northern Ireland.